-BMW i3 range, battery & charging
+BMW i3 (2013-2022) range, battery & charging

 BMW i3 range

-Now with a 42.2kWh lithium-ion battery stashed under the floor, the latest version of the standard 168bhp i3 can return up to 189 miles of range under official testing, while the corresponding figure for the 181bhp i3s is 175 miles.
+Now with a 42.2kWh lithium-ion battery stashed under the floor, the latest version of the standard 168bhp i3 can return up to 189 miles of range in official testing, while the corresponding figure for the 181bhp i3s is 175 miles.
 In the real world, you can expect to get around 160 miles in warmer temperatures, although that'll dip to some 140 miles or less in bad weather or with a lot of motorway miles.

 In This Review

-- 1VerdictThe BMW i3 was one of the first electric cars to make everyday drivers sit up and take notice, with its cool style, good handling and practical range
+- 1VerdictThe BMW i3 was one of the first electric cars to make everyday drivers sit up and take notice, with its cool styling, decent handling and useful range

-- 3Running costsThe BMW i3 is pricier than some less premium rivals, but day-to-day running costs are similarly low
+- 3Running costs & insuranceWhen new, the BMW i3 was pricier to buy than some less premium rivals, but day-to-day running costs are as low as for any EV

-- 4Electric motor, drive & performanceGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s
+- 4Performance, motor & driveGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s

-- 5Interior & comfortIt’s spacious for four people, but the BMW i3's suspension makes things a little too bumpy on the move
+- 5Interior, dashboard & comfortIt’s spacious for four people, but the BMW i3's suspension makes things a little too bumpy on typical UK road surfaces

-- 6Boot space, seating & practicalityCompact dimensions belie the BMW i3's roomy interior, but it only has seats for four
+- 6Boot space, seating & practicalityCompact dimensions belie the BMW i3's roomy interior, but it only has seating for four

-- 7Reliability & safetyCrash safety is good for occupants, and BMW ranks decently for reliability
+- 7Reliability & safety ratingCrash safety is good for occupants, and BMW ranks well for reliability in customer surveys